3C0D/obsidian-explorer-shortcuts/README.md

 - **F2 or R**: Rename the selected file/folder.
 - **N**: Create a new file.
 - **F**: Create a new folder.
-- **X**: Cut the selected file/folder (Press again to cancel).
+- **X**: Mark(color) the hovered file/folder as Cut (Press again to unmark).
-- **C**: Copy the selected file/folder (Press again to cancel).
+- **C**: Mark(color) the hovered file/folder as Copy (Press again to unmark).
-- **Esc**: Cancel all operations.
+- **Esc**: Unmark all cut/copy.
-- **V**: Paste the cut or copied file/folder into the current folder.
+- **V**: Paste what have been marked as cut/copy to the hovered item (parent folder if file).
 You can mix and paste multiple files/folders simultaneously.
 - **Delete**: Delete the selected file/folder.
 By default, a confirmation dialog is shown for folders, but not for files.
-Be careful not to accidentally press Delete while hovering over the explorer tree.
-To avoid this, enable both confirmations in the plugin settings.
-You can still use the default Obsidian Delete button after focusing on a file in the explorer.
+You can change this behavior in the plugin settings...
+You can still use the default Obsidian Delete after on a focused file.
 - **W**: Open the hovered file in a new window.
 - **O**: Open the hovered file/folder/root[^1] in the system explorer.